cwrucutter/snowmower_localization/README.md

 This repository contains an Extended Kalman Filter (EKF) that fuses wheel encoder, IMU, visual odometry, and DecaWave beacon measurements, along with a model of differential drive vehicle kinematics, into an estimation of the robots location.

 ## To Do ##
-* Create an EKF class.
+* **DONE** Create an EKF class.

+* Include publishers and subscribers.

-* Code up the equations for the system model and verify.
+* **DONE** Code up the equations for the system model.

+* Verify system model.

+* **DONE** Code decawave measurement model.

+* Verify decawave measurement model.

+* Code up IMU measurement model.

+* Verify IMU measurement model.

-* Code up the equations for the measurement models and verify.
+* Code up Encoder measurement model.

+* Verify Encoder measurement model.

+* Determine covariance matricies.